GabrielDelCarpio/GabrielDelCarpio/README.md

  **I am open to**:

 - any collaboration work,
-- machine learning projects(development or research),
+- machine learning projects (development or research),
-- research and finance internships
+- research, finance and data analysis internships

 ## Skills: